dudemeister/slack-huddle-detection/README.md

 A macOS utility that detects when you're in a Slack huddle (voice/video call) by monitoring system audio state and power assertions.

+To the Slack team if you are reading this: Please make this easier to detect m'kay?

 ## Features

 - 🎯 **Accurate Detection**: Monitors multiple system indicators to reliably detect huddle start and end